rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1a-Summary (rstanarm).md

 # Model 1: Varying intercept model with no predictors (Variance components model)

 Consider the simplest multilevel model for fishes i=1,...,n nested within fi_species j=1,...,J and for whom we have range distances as responses.
-We can write a two-level varying intercept model with no predictors using the usual two-stage formulation as
+We can write a two-level varying intercept model with no predictors.

-yij=αj+ϵij, where ϵij∼N(0,σ2y)
-αj=μα+uj, where uj∼N(0,σ2α)

-where yij is the range distance for the ith fish in the jth fi_species, αj is the varying intercept for the jth fi_species, and μα is the overall mean across fi_species.
-Alternatively, the model can be expressed in reduced form as yij=μα+uj+ϵij.
-.
-If we further assume that the fish-level errors ϵij are normally distributed with mean 0 and variance σ2y, and that the fi_species-level varying intercepts αj are normally distributed with mean μα and variance σ2α, then the model can be expressed as

-yij∼N(αj,σ2y),
-αj∼N(μα,σ2α),

 This model can then be fit using lmer().
 We specify an intercept (the predictor “1”) and allow it to vary by the level-2 identifier (fi_species).
-We also specify the REML = FALSE option to obtain maximum likelihood (ML) estimates as opposed to the default restricted maximum likelihood (REML) estimates.
+We also specify the REML = FALSE option to obtain maximum likelihood (ML) estimates.

 `m1a<-stan_lmer(formula= sqrt(ranged2d + 1) ~ 1 + (1 | fi_fishid), data = mean.ranged2d, seed=350)`